-In general, merchant ships in transit should be aware of the potential to encounter small armed craft in this area, particularly the Gulf of Aden.
+Merchant ships in transit should be aware of the potential to encounter small armed craft in this area, particularly the Gulf of Aden.
 These might be fishermen, traders, smugglers, militia or irregular military forces, or military or coastguard patrols operating out of southern Yemen or northern Somalia.
+Such craft might manoeuvre close to merchant ships while not presenting a threat.